sudnya/tic-tac-toe/README.md

 1. A short description of how you approached the problem including design tradeoffs and future improvements.
 3. A description of the algorithm used including the strengths and weaknesses.

     This solution has a main TicTacToe class that starts the program.
 It creates a game Engine class which drives the game.
 The main components of the Engine are
-(a.)
-User Input (text)
+    (a) User Input (text)
-(b.)
-AI Player (the computer to play against human) (c.)
-The game Board.
+    (b) AI Player (the computer to play against human) (c) The game Board.

 UserInput class:
 ----------------